timtimtim3/DL2_EMPSN/blogpost.md

 Traditional approaches in Graph Neural Networks (GNNs), such as Message Passing Neural Networks (MPNNs), are restricted in their expressiveness as they only allow information flow between immediate neighbors.
 Recent developments have introduced higher-dimensional simplices (Eijkelboom et al., 2023) and geometric data integrations (Bekkers et al., 2023), increasing expressivity but at a significant computational cost.
 Our proposed model aims to synergize Eijkelboom et al. (2023)'s simplicial, E(n)-equivariant message passing framework with Bekkers et al. (2023)'s group convolutional methods to enhance computational efficiency without compromising expressivity.

-The objective of our research is to construct an EMPSN that maintains high expressivity while significantly reducing computational demands.
+The objective of our research is to construct an $E(n)$ equivariant message passing simplicial networks (EMPSN) that maintains high expressivity while significantly reducing computational demands.
 This approach is anticipated to mitigate the complexity-related challenges present in current models and enable faster, more scalable GNNs suitable for complex datasets.
 The significance of our work is its potential to improve the efficiency of GNNs, thus facilitating their broader application.
 We expect that our findings will not only demonstrate enhanced performance and reduced computational load compared to existing models but also provide insights into the integration of complex topological structures in neural networks.

 ### 1.1 Message Passing Neural Networks